darsh-mayank-agrawal/caclulator/README.md

-# Darsh's mini project 1
+# Darsh's mini project 1 - Calculator

-This is my first mini-project.
+This is my first mini-project which is a Calculator.

 _Made by Darsh Agrawal (c) 2021-2031_